Skip to content

 Testing

-Unit tests are written to aid in application stability and to assist in preventing regression bugs.
+Unit and functional tests are written to aid in application stability and to assist in preventing regression bugs.
 As part of development the developer working on a Merge/Pull request is to ensure that tests are written.
 Failing to do so will more likely than not ensure that your Merge/Pull request is not merged.

 User Interface (UI) test are written if applicable to test the user interface to ensure that it functions as it should.
 Changes to the UI will need to be tested.